wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

 }
 ```

-So then the flow of the handling method in the `DeliveryService` can look like this:
+In that case, the flow of the handling method in the `DeliveryService` might resemble the following:

 ```java
 class DeliveryService {